 Continue into Downtown Miami and visit the Cultural Plaza at 101 W. Flagler St. Here you’ll find the Miami Art Museum, which displays international 20th- and 21st- century art, and HistoryMiami, showcasing 12,000 years of fascinating South Florida and Caribbean history.

 Swimming with Dolphins

 Just south of Downtown Miami and Brickell, Miami Seaquarium is located just off the causeway connecting the mainland to Key Biscayne.
 Enjoy 38 acres of entertainment, water shows, and exhibits, and get a chance to swim with dolphins.
 Continue on to verdant Key Biscayne to visit family-friendly Crandon Park or Bill Baggs Cape Florida State Park.

 History & Charm in the Grove

 Just south of the Rickenbacker Causeway, Coconut Grove is one of Greater Miami’s oldest and most intriguing areas.
 On its northern edge, Vizcaya Museum & Gardens is a Renaissance-style bay-front villa housing a priceless collection of 15th through 19th-century decorative arts, as well as 10 acres of formal gardens and fountains.
-Just across the street, the Miami Science Museum features national traveling exhibitions, an educational Wildlife Center with rare birds of prey and reptiles, and fascinating Planetarium shows.

 In the heart of the Grove, the Barnacle Historic State Park shows the spirit of early Miami.
 The main house was built in 1891 by pioneer Commodore Ralph Munroe.
 The surrounding streets are filled with charming and casually elegant restaurants and tree-shaded sidewalk cafes.
 Enjoy a leisurely lunch while watching the world go by.